 Can you continue saving into a pension?

-Yes, you can continue saving into a pension but any pension savings above the protected lifetime allowance will be liable for tax on the excess called the lifetime allowance charge.
+If you have protection under IP2014 you can continue saving into a pension but any pension savings above the protected lifetime allowance will be liable for tax on the excess called the lifetime allowance charge.

 Working out if this applies to you

 Every time a payout from your pension schemes starts, its value is compared against your remaining lifetime allowance to see if there is additional tax to pay.

 You can work out whether you are likely to be affected by adding up the expected value of your payouts.

 You work out the value of pensions differently depending on the type of scheme you are in:

 ● For defined contribution pension schemes, including all personal pensions, the value of your benefits will be the value of your pension pot used to fund your retirement income and any lump sum.

 ● For defined benefit pension schemes, you calculate the total value by multiplying your expected annual pension by 20.
 In addition, you need to add to this the amount of any tax-free cash lump sum if it is additional to the pension.
 In many schemes, you would only get a lump sum by giving up some pension, in which case the value of the full pension captures the full value of your payouts.
 Note that certain tax-free lump sum benefits paid out to your survivors if you die before age 75 also use up lifetime allowance.